superfly/docs/gpus/python-gpu-example.html.md

 We want to shut down GPU Machines when they're not needed, either manually with `fly machine stop`, or using the Fly Proxy autostop and autostart features, so it's not desirable to download many GB of models or libraries whenever the Machine restarts.

 The compromise we use here is to generate a sub-1GB Docker image and store the project's pip packages and any downloaded data on the Fly Volume.
 This keeps all pip dependencies together in one venv for easy coordination and flexibility.
-With a well-established workload, you might make a different calculation; maybe all the projects deps actually fit in a manageable Docker image, and you can dispense with the volume storage, or some packages can we installed system-wide with apt, leaving less to manage with pip.
+With a well-established workload, you might make a different calculation; maybe all the projects deps actually fit in a manageable Docker image, and you can dispense with the volume storage, or some packages can be installed system-wide with apt, leaving less to manage with pip.

 ### Compute
 The GPUs available at this time are `a100-sxm4-80gb` and `a100-pcie-40gb`, and you can use one GPU per Machine.
 We're not currently looking at model training on a massive scale; with careful design we can certainly do some reasonable inference on a single one of these cards.
 Here we're looking at running models manually so we'll stick with a single Machine, but an obvious use for Fly GPU Machines is as a "stateless" service for an app whose front end and any other components run on cheaper CPU-only Machines.
 This allows for independent horizontal scaling of front and back ends, as well as traffic-based capacity scaling by starting and stopping Machines.